Bottle Feeding A Young Baby

 Bottle feeding a young or newborn baby can take a little bit of trial and error in the beginning.
 Breastfeeding should always be the first choice, but sometimes your situation may mean that you need to bottle-feed.

-But First, What is Bottle Feeding?
+But First, What Is Bottle Feeding?

 Bottle feeding is exactly what it says it is, feeding your baby from a bottle instead of breastfeeding.
-There may be a number of reasons that will cause you to bottle feed, your baby may have to stay in hospital which means you can’t always be there to feed.
+There may be a number of reasons that will cause you to bottle feed.
+Your baby may have to stay in hospital which means you can’t always be there to feed.
 Perhaps you have to go back to work and you have to leave your baby in daycare or with a childminder.
 You can choose to bottle feed your baby expressed breast milk or supplement with baby formula, which is the only safe alternative to breast milk.

-Giving Baby the Bottle
+Giving Baby The Bottle

-There’s not a lot of mystery behind bottle feeding your baby as newborns can typically figure out how to use one pretty easily.
+There’s not a lot of mystery behind bottle feeding your baby.
+Newborns can typically figure out how to use one pretty easily.
 But first make yourself and your baby comfortable.
 The most important ingredients in feeding are love, security and bodily contact.
 Hold your baby close but in a more upright position so that any air bubbles rise and make burping easier.
 Place the nipple of the bottle against your baby’s lips.
 He or she should open their mouth to accept the nipple and start to suck.
 Tilt the bottle at an angle so that it stays full with your breast milk or formula.